louisuy/bookinv_cli/README.md

 ## Optimizations

 This program is a basic implementation.
-Consider the following optimizations:
+I am considering the following optimizations:

-- **Error Handling:** Implement more robust error handling for file operations and input validation.
+- **Error Handling & Data Validation:** Implement more robust error handling input validations, these are present for integers/floats/ISBN numbers, but can still occur elsewhere in the code.
-- **Data Validation:** Add more data validation for various input fields.
-- **Data Storage:** Depending on the scale, consider using a more scalable data storage solution like a database.
+- **Data Storage:** Depending on the scale, consider using a more scalable data storage solution like a database, as this current version uses a CSV.
-- **User Interface:** Enhance the command-line interface for a better user experience.
+- **User Interface:** Enhance the command-line interface for a better user experience, or perhaps use a framework like Django or Flask to bring it onto the web and implement a Web UI.
 - **Logging:** Implement logging for debugging and auditing.